Argonaut Gold: Lower Cost, Longer Mine LifeBy Alejandro Ehrenberg | Mon, 10/19/2020 - 13:06

-Q: Does Argonaut Gold plan to be see itself in Mexico for in the long-term?
+Q: Does Argonaut Gold plan to be in Mexico for the long-term?

 A: Argonaut Gold believes in Mexico.
 We are excited about the prospect of building our fourth mine here soon.
 Mexico is a good mining jurisdiction.
 It has the five characteristics we look for: laws and regulations are in place, there is knowledgeable people and a mining culture, geology is propitious, investments are reasonably safe and the mining sector is important to Mexico’s overall economy.
 Mining is needed to develop remote areas and we hope Mexico will develop more policies to keep driving the mining industry forward.

 Q: How will the merger between Argonaut Gold and Alio Gold benefit shareholders and other stakeholders?

 A: Merging these companies was the best solution for shareholders.
 Alio was running one mine in Nevada and had an exploration project in Guerrero called Ana Paula.
 They were struggling financially to generate the returns to stay in business for the long term.
 Ana Paula was not moving forward and it became a struggle for the shareholders.
 It is also bad for other stakeholders, in particular the local community because it is not getting the economic benefits from an active project.